ENIG Rohs VS OSP VS HASL Comparison Table: Which Works Best?

-ENIG PCB finish is a double layer metallic coating with nickel that acts both as a protective barrier to the copper circuits and a surface on which the components are welded.
+ENIG PCB finish is a double layer metallic coating with nickel that acts as a protective barrier for copper circuits and a surface to weld components on.

 A layer of gold protects nickel during storage.

-The ENIG finish was developed as a response to changing industry trends that focuses on lead-free requirements and the increasing complexity of surface mounted components such as BGA, which require very flat surfaces.
+The ENIG finish’s development was a response to changing industry trends that focus on lead-free requirements and the increasing complexity of surface-mounted components such as BGA, which require very flat surfaces.

-Sometimes, it can have a failure mode known as “black pad syndrome,” which is the accumulation of phosphor between the gold and nickel layers.
-This can cause broken surfaces and faulty connections.
+Sometimes, it can have a failure mode known as “black pad syndrome,” which is the accumulation of phosphor between the gold and nickel layers; it can cause broken surfaces and faulty connections.

 The ENIG PCB plating process